-During eight weekend courses, the participants will meet a number of established professional folk musicians, folk singers and folk dancers and get a unique chance to engage directly with the various traditions that exist across Swedish-speaking Finland.
+During the weekend courses, the participants will meet a number of established professional folk musicians, folk singers and folk dancers and get a unique chance to engage directly with the various traditions that exist across Swedish-speaking Finland.
 The Centre’s courses are versatile and suitable for both beginners and more advanced learners, and they all have in common a great enthusiasm for one or several areas within folk culture.

 - September 3-5.9.2021 – The diversity of finland-swedish folk music with Marianne Maans and Désirée Saarela-Portin